Acupuncture Coopers Plains

 Acupuncturist – Chinese Medicine Dry Needling

 Practises Holistically – Treats the area affected as well as the wider system that governs that area.
-Based on a system that is over 2000 years old.
-Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release.
+Based on a 2000 year old system.
+Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission.

-Mandatory continuing professional education for registration No continuing professional development required.
+Required continuing professional development for registration No continuing professional development required.

 Strict infection control standards Unknown standards